Ferdinand von Zeppelin: Airships

 In early 1896, Zeppelin's lecture on steerable airship designs given to the Association of German Engineers (VDI) so impressed them that the VDI launched a public appeal for financial support for him.
-This led to a first contact with Carl Berg who supplied aluminium alloys which Zeppelin had tested, and by May 1898 they, together with Philipp Holzmann, Daimler, Max von Eyth, Carl von Linde, and Friedrich Voith, had formed the joint stock company Gesellschaft zur Förderung der Luftschiffart.
+This led to a first contact with Carl Berg who supplied aluminium alloys which Zeppelin had tested, and by May 1898 they, together with Philipp Holzmann, Daimler, Max von Eyth, Carl von Linde, and Friedrich Voith, had formed the joint stock company Gesellschaft zur Förderung der Luftschiffahrt.
 Zeppelin invested 441,000 Marks, over half the total capital.
 Actual construction then started of what was to be the first successful rigid airship, the Zeppelin LZ1.

-Berg's involvement with the project would later be the cause of allegations that Zeppelin had used the patent and designs of David Schwarz's airship of 1897.
+Berg's involvement with the project later led to allegations that Zeppelin had used the patent and designs of David Schwarz's airship of 1897.
 Berg had signed a contract with Schwartz under the terms of which he undertook not to supply aluminium to any other airship manufacturer.
 He later made a payment to Schwartz's widow as compensation for dissolving this arrangement.
 Claims that Zeppelin had been influenced by Schwartz were denied by Eckener in 1938 and also rejected by later historians.
 Zeppelin's design was "radically different" in both its scale and its framework from that of Schwarz.

 On 2 July 1900, Zeppelin made the first flight with the LZ 1 over Lake Constance near Friedrichshafen in southern Germany.
 The airship rose from the ground and remained in the air for 20 minutes, but was damaged on landing.
 After repairs and some modifications two further flights were made by LZ 1 in October 1900, However the airship was not considered successful enough to justify investment by the government, and since the experiments had exhausted Count Zeppelin's funds, he was forced to suspend his work.